ma-ji/amgps/_pages/test_quant.md

 There will be two opportunities to take the final test.

 - Week 4: If you are very familiar to these topics, you can take the final test during office hours.
+	- If you pass the test with A- or above:
+		1. Attendance for Weeks 4-9 are optional.
+		2. The [Research Replication](#4-research-replication) is required to be final project.
-	- If you pass the test with A- or above, attendance for Weeks 4-9 are optional, but you need to meet TA at office hours to report and discuss your replication project weekly.
+		3. You need to meet TA at office hours to report and discuss your replication project weekly.
-	- If below A-, the score for this test will be counted as final in calculating your final grade and there is no second chance to take the test again.
+	- If below A-:
+		1. There is no second chance to take the test again.
+		2. Attendance for Weeks 4-9 are required.
+		3. You have the option to do the [Research Replication](#4-research-replication) as your final project.
+	- For all scenarios, the assignment on which you are scored higher will be counted toward your final grade for this course.
 - On Dec xxx, 2022: This is the final and only chance for those who haven't taken the test.
 Submit a Word document with your analysis, code, figures, and tables etc. via Canvas.

 1. Read or open the dataset using the analysis program of your choice (code, screenshot of the data).